 Time Ritual

-An object designed to be more present without your phone,
+An object designed to be more present by putting your phone away.

 Timeline